LiteObject/scikit-learn-security-tutorial/docs/training-features-and-labels.md

 [8] = 421  → Port spread (443 - 22 = 421)
 [9] = 0    → Has high ports (>1024) count
 ```

+Pretty neat, right?
+We've turned messy port lists into clean, organized numbers that computers can actually work with.

 ### The 2D Array Structure